AlvaroIsrael/paint-bucket-simulator/README.md

 This challenge consists of implementing the behavior similar to the 'paint bucket tool' of MS-Paint.
 The program should hold an array of symbols and characters representing the shape of an image.
 With each array value representing a pixel in that image.
 Each pixel should have a color and, identical characters or symbols would represent the same color.
 For
-example: The following 4x6 matrix represents the image of the letter 'P', collered by '#', having the background color of '.'.
+example: The following 4x6 matrix represents the image of the letter 'P', collored by '#', having the background color of '.'.

 ```bash